ceezblog/T12-Solder-station/README.md

 - Only support LCD0802 - 8 char 2 line Character LCD, the main board was designed to piggyback on the LCD
 - It is possible to use SSD1306 display via I2C or bitbang SPI for ILI9341 display controller but I haven't written code for this.
 - The 0802 is way nicer in my opinion
+- PCB was designed for direct PCB to PCB plug-in (dupon header male and female) to the 14pin version of LCD0802
+- There is 16pin version of LCD0802, which offset the pins.
+2 extra pins for the backlight.
+This won't be direct plug-in but can be done with soldering tall header and bend all 14 pins so that 4 screws will match.

 <img src='LCD0802/lcd0802.jpg' width=30% alt='LCD0802'/>